hafsat-max/Solar-System-Project/README.md

-# Solar-System-Project: This is a mini project that converts a given mass to the equivalent weight in the selected planet, it also changes the plant display images for different seletions.
+# Solar-System-Project: This is a mini project that converts a given mass to the equivalent weight in the selected planet, it also changes the plant display images for different selections.